North Korea foreign minister visits Beijing to meet counterpart

 Earlier this week Kim attended a rare performance in Pyongyang by South Korean K-pop stars, shaking their hands and taking photos backstage.

-Kim was "deeply moved" by the performance, state media reported, an unusual step as the authoritarian regime typically struggles to prevent any infiltration of the South's pop culture from reaching its isolated people.
+Kim was "deeply moved" by the performance, state media reported, an unusual step as the authoritarian regime typically struggles to prevent the South's pop culture from reaching its isolated people.

 That followed a visit to Pyongyang by International Olympic Committee chief Thomas Bach, who said last Saturday that Kim had committed to sending teams to the Tokyo and Beijing Olympics.